saoirse-defi/milestone2-vanilla/README.md

 ## Introduction

-This repository represents my milestone project 2 for Code Institute.
-For this milestone project, I have created a 2D spaceship survival game built using JavaScript and HTML Canvas.
+This repository represents my submission of milestone project 2 for Code Institute.
+For this milestone project I have created a 2D spaceship survival game built using JavaScript & HTML Canvas.
 Developed using vanilla JavaScript, no additional libraries were used.
-I have taken inspiration from a childhood video game called Geometry Wars, specifically a game mode called Pacifism.
+I have taken inspiration from a childhood video game called Geometry Wars, specifically one of it's game modes called Pacifism.
 As a child, I spend countless hours on this mode trying to beat my friend's high scores.
 The concept is simple, you don't have any projectiles so the only way to survive is to pass through gates in order to destroy nearby ships and to thin the ever increasing hoarde.
-The goal is to survive for as long as possible.
+The goal is to survive for as long as possible and rack up the highest score you can.
 Similarly to other arcade games, there is no possible way to beat the game.
 You must simply try and survive for as long as you can.
-Enemy speed increases when your score passes certain increments.
-This will be outlined to the user using custom sound effects.
+The amount of enemies that spawn increases as the game progresses, reducing the margin for error.
-Cusomisation has been implemented in this application, the user has the ability to change the background and game difficulty at the start screen.
-Local storage is then used to track user customisation in between sessions.
+Cusomisation has been implemented within this application.
+The user has the ability to change the background image and game difficulty while waiting at the start screen.
+Local storage is then used to track states of user customisation between sessions.

 ### Considerations

-Geometry Wars 2: Pacifism was released on traditional games consoles with a large amount of screen real estate & dedicated controller.
+Geometry Wars 2: Pacifism was released on traditional games consoles with a large amount of screen real estate & a dedicated controller.
+It is a game that requires pin-point accuracy which unfortunately couldn't be achieved for smaller screens in this implementation.
 While implementing the mobile version of this application, I have encountered several limitations that dramatically reduce the enjoyment one gets from playing this game.
-In the start menu on desktop, the user is able to select their desired difficulty but for mobile I have decided to limit game speed to amateur.
+In the start menu on desktop, the user is able to select their desired difficulty but for mobile version I have decided to limit game speed to amateur and to hide the visible of this element ensuring the user cannot access it.
-This is due to reduced time the player has to react to enemy sprites.
+Due to the small screen, there is a reduction in the amount of time the player has to react to enemy sprites.
 Touch drag was selected to move the player sprite.
 At the early stages of design, this control method seemed like this best of a bad bunch, but it too lacks the necessary accuracy to play the game as intended.
-In order to appreciate this game as it was intended, it is recommended to play this application on a desktop/laptop with a mouse.
+In order to appreciate this game as it was designed, it is recommended to play this application on a desktop/laptop with a mouse.
+The improved accuracy due the mouse & the increased screen size allows you to increase the game's difficulty.

 ## UX